These easy creamy Swedish meatballs with noodles are one of our personal favorite recipes to make for dinner during the week.

 How to make this picky-eater friendly

-If you’re like me and have picky kids or grown picky eaters, you can easily make this picky-eater friendly by serving the noodles with butter and cooking some meatballs without the gravy.
+If you’re like me and have picky kids or grown picky eaters, you can easily make these Swedish meatballs picky-eater friendly by serving the noodles with just butter and cooking some meatballs without the gravy.
 No need to make two separate meals.
 Not that I ever do that… 😬

 What kind of noodles go best with Swedish meatballs?

 I like to use no-yolk egg noodles.
 They’re a little lower in fat and cholesterol than regular eggs noodles and I can’t tell a difference in the taste since I like my noodles smothered in sauce anyway!

 I though you’d never ask.
 I also love mushrooms.
 Especially in Swedish meatballs!
 I feel bad for people who haven’t discovered their love for them but sadly, it’s true.
 There are people who don’t enjoy them so you can leave them out completely if you must.
 The sauce still has a lot of flavor without them.
 If you think you can get away with it though, try chopping them up really tiny and adding them in.
 Most people that don’t like mushrooms, are weirded out by the texture.
 So if they’re tiny, sometimes you can slip them in.
 I won’t say anything if you don’t. 🤐